John Wesley Dobbs: Early life and education

 Dobbs was born and grew up in Atlanta, where he attended segregated public schools.
 An African-American, he also had European ancestry, as his maternal grandfather was a white slave-owner who enslaved his maternal grandmother, and his paternal great-grandfather was a white slave-owner who enslaved his paternal great-grandmother.
 He was a voracious reader and studied at Morehouse College.
 He attended for two years but never graduated because he had family obligations to care for his mother.
 He passed a civil service exam and became a railway mail clerk for the Post Office in 1903, a position he held for 32 years.

 Family

 Dobbs married Irene Ophelia Thompson in 1906.
 They had six daughters together, all of whom graduated from Spelman College.
-One daughter, Mattiwilda Dobbs, became a notable opera singer based in Europe, while daughter Josephine Dobbs Clement was later elected to the city board of education in Durham, North Carolina (she led integration and discussions about race), and Irene Dobbs Jackson was a professor of French at Spelman and integrated Atlanta's public libraries.
+Daughters include Mattiwilda Dobbs (1925–2015), Josephine Dobbs Clement (1918–1998), Irene Dobbs Jackson, and June Dobbs Butts (1928–2019).
+Mattiwilda became a notable opera singer based in Europe.
+Josephine was elected to the city board of education in Durham, North Carolina, where she led integration and discussions about race.
+Irene was a professor of French at Spelman and integrated Atlanta's public libraries.
+June was a writer, educator, and sex therapist.